Let me see if I can convince you that it’s not…

 As a naturopath, I am frequently asked questions about this supplement or that diet for the benefit of a particular health condition.
-Or I will have a new naturopathic client who comes in with a bag full of potions and tablets they have bought from a website, perhaps tried, but still they are unwell.
+Or I will have a new naturopathic client who comes in with a bag full of potions and tablets they have bought from a website or local store, perhaps tried, but still they are unwell.

 In fact I had a conversation along these lines just this week.
 It went as follows:

 This gentleman rang to ask if I carried a particular nutritional supplement in my naturopathic dispensary.
 I did.
 He said he wanted to come in to get some.
 I asked if he had a prescription from his health provider.
 He didn’t; so I politely informed him that I was not prepared to dispense said medicine without a consultation.
 He was a little taken aback.

 You see, in his mind this was a natural supplement.
 He had read somewhere that it might be helpful for his (very serious!) condition and he wanted to give it a go.
 He didn’t know if he actually needed it and he didn’t know how to assess whether it was achieving the desired outcome.

 I explained that, as a naturopath, if I dispense something to you I am ethically obliged to ensure that:

 - there is evidence that it is needed (usually based on a combination of symptoms, diet and pathology testing)

 - that it is not going to conflict with anything else you might be taking and